Please wait while the formulary information is being retrieved.

 Adverse reaction overview.

-In placebo-controlled studies, adverse effects reported in more than 5% of patients receiving varenicline and with an incidence twice the rate observed in those receiving placebo were nausea, abnormal (vivid, unusual, or strange) dreams, constipation, flatulence, and vomiting.
+Adverse events reported in >5% of patients receiving varenicline and at twice the incidence of placebo include nausea, abnormal (e.g., vivid, unusual, or strange) dreams, constipation, flatulence, and vomiting.

-In placebo-controlled studies, adverse effects reported in more than 5% of patients receiving varenicline and with an incidence twice the rate observed in those receiving placebo were nausea, abnormal (vivid, unusual, or strange) dreams, constipation, flatulence, and vomiting.
+Adverse events reported in >5% of patients receiving varenicline and at twice the incidence of placebo include nausea, abnormal (e.g., vivid, unusual, or strange) dreams, constipation, flatulence, and vomiting.

 There are 24 severe adverse reactions.